 that you are the soul occupant of the airplane

-However, this cost is dramatically reduced by the cost of the Cessna 150 rental at only $100/hr for the airplane and much less @ $90/hr for a block of 10 hours.
-Call today.
+However, this cost is dramatically reduced by the cost of the Cessna 150 rental at only $140/hr for the airplane.

 Unfortunately, flying can become unnecessarily costly when a student pilot isn't able to dedicate at least a few hours a week towards getting their license.
 When flight lessons are spread out with long periods of no flying the student pilot can easily begin to forget what they learned during their previous lessons.
 Basically, we would recommend if you are really serious about getting your pilot's license that you try to fly regularly.
 However, this isn't to discourage those who just want to fly every once in a while.
 It really doesn't matter how you build up the 40 hours towards the license, the hours DON'T EXPIRE.
 And with the help of a good flight instructor you will be able to meet the requirements to get a private pilot's license.